 I was on an island in the middle of the ocean, a few miles outside of Belize, no people for miles, yet there were piles of plastic bottles, bags and other plastic garbage washed up on the shore.
 This was a few years ago and it really opened my eyes to the amount of “recyclable waste” we create, as well the fact that even though many plastics are being touted as biodegradable they never truly go back to nature – lets face it, they are made of materials that are not natural to the environment in the first place.

-A recent article from Yale Environment 360 speaks about how these recycled plastics are frequently not recycled and how even the biodegradable bottles plastics never truly break down completely.
+An article from Yale Environment 360 speaks about how these recycled plastics are frequently not recycled and how even the biodegradable bottles plastics never truly break down completely.

 The article states:

 The vast majority of such single-use plastic items never get recycled, and even “degradable” plastics may not degrade all that well.
 On top of that, product life-cycle assessments, which are on the verge of becoming more commonly available and used in the marketplace, do not include either litter or biodegradability as factors.

 I see the newest thing – the reusable steel water bottle – in stores these days and I can’t help think they are the newest green wash.
 They are said to be a great alternative – if you replace 500 plastic bottles…

 When I think about what goes into the manufacturing of these bottles I struggle to think they are a good alternative.
 Besides, I often take a reusable bottle of water with me when I have to be away from the house for an extended period of time, but what do you do when this runs out?
 This is not a solution for me.
 I require several bottles easily available.